Even with default AppLocker executable restrictions, we can still use

 following PowerShell commands will use code from the

-to generate a valid run.xml
+Microsoft.Workflow.Compiler.exe to generate a valid run.xml file designed to

-compile and execute a C# .NET payload in the file payload.txt
+compile and execute a C# .NET payload in the file payload.txt.

 Be cognizant of the fact that this PowerShell script reflectively loads